-The bank where most of the Company's cash is held was placed into receivership with the FDIC on March 10, 2023.
+The bank where most of the Company's cash was held was placed into receivership with the FDIC on March 10, 2023.
 The Company's cash deposits exceeded the FDIC insured limits at that time.
 However, the Treasury, the Federal Reserve, and the FDIC, as receiver, jointly released a statement that depositors at this specific bank would have access to their funds, including funds in excess of standard FDIC insurance limits.
 The Company has not experienced losses on these accounts.
-The Company is in the process of allocating cash deposits among other financial institutions to mitigate its concentration risk.
+In the second quarter of 2023, the Company moved most of the deposits out of this institution to several accounts at a larger institutional bank.
+As of December 31, 2023, 88% of the deposits are at the large institutional bank.